Knife Restoration 101: How To Get Rust Off Knives

 3. Rub either the baking soda paste or the cut lemon on the rusty knife.

-4. Wash the knife with dish soap, rinse, and dry with a towel for storing.
+4. Wash the knife with dish soap, rinse it, and dry it with a towel for storage.

 Removing Rust Using Vegetables

 This method is surprising in its effectiveness!
-The potato method takes advantage of the natural oxalic acid found in potatoes to eat away at the rust spots.
+Using vegetables to remove rust from knives is best when looking for a natural, eco-friendly method, especially for mild to moderate rust.
+The potato method uses the natural oxalic acid found in potatoes to eat away at the rust spots.
 Onions also serve the same purpose, using sulphonic acid.

 1. Stab the rusted blade of your knife into either a potato or onion.
 Ensure that the vegetable covers all of the rust stains.